sametj/Pomodoro/README.md

 ## HOW IT WAS BUILT
 - Built the web structure using HTML
 - Added styling using CSS
-- Also created a mediaquery css to allow mobile compatibilty
+- Created  mediaquery css to allow mobile compatibilty
 - Used JavaScript for the countdown function as well as the input functions and click functions
-- Also used JavaScript for validations.
+- Also used JavaScript for exception handling.

-Such validations include:
+Such handling include:
 - If Task input box is empty and the user tries to start the timer.
 It would alert the user to input a task by displaying the text above the timer.
-- If the timer has started it would alert the user that the timer has already started and that they would need to reset the pomodoro to make any changes.
+- If the timer has started and the user clicks the start button, it would alert the user that the timer has already started and that they would need to reset the pomodoro to make any changes.
-- It also check if the user inputs a task that is already in the tasklist.
+- It also check if the user inputs a task that is already in the tasklist and informs them the said task has already been added.

 ## Features
-- Displays current pomodoro mode at the top of the screen so users know what stage they are in.
+- Displays current pomodoro stage at the top of timer to improve UX
-- Different color text to promote good user experience.
+- Different color text to improve UX
 - Ablility to use the Enter key instead of clicking add button to add a task

 ## Planned Features
 - Stage Count: Make users able to see what number stage of the pomodoro they are currently at
-- Timer Animations: To improve user experience
+- Timer Animations: To improve UX
 - Ability to add multiple tasks
 - Delete or Edit Task button
 - History: Show previously completed pomodoros
-- Improve Erro Handling
+- Improve Error Handling
 - Expand mobile compatibility range